Responding to cyberharassment and cyberstalking

-If you do find yourself in a cyber-harassment or cyber-stalking situation, here are some specific steps to take:
+If you find yourself in a cyberharassment or cyberstalking situation, here are some specific steps to take:

 - Don't respond.
-Don't ask the harasser to stop or tell them how you feel.
+Don't ask harassers to stop or tell them how you feel.
 Over time, if you give them nothing to respond to, they are much less likely to continue harassing you.

-- Block the harasser.
-Research your privacy options, and, if possible, block the harasser from contacting you or seeing your personal information.
-If the website does not offer the option of blocking, consider creating a new screen name or online identity and closing the one the offender knows.
+- Block harassers.
+Research your privacy options, and, if possible, block any harassers from contacting you or seeing your personal information.
+If the website you're using doesn't offer a blocking option, consider creating a new screen name or online identity and closing the one the offenders know.

 - Keep records.
-Save all correspondence from the harasser on your computer, without altering it in any way.
+Save all correspondence from a harasser on your computer without altering it in any way.
 You may need it in the future to prove your case and get the help you need.
-If you have reported the case to law enforcement or to the website, save correspondence from them, too.
+If you have reported the case to law enforcement or to the website, also save this correspondence.

 When to contact law enforcement

-If you suspect a harasser could find out your location, and you think, feel, or know that the harasser is a threat to you or your family's safety, contact the police immediately.
+If you suspect that a harasser could find out your location—and you think, feel, or know the harasser is a threat to you or your family's safety—contact the police immediately.
 In other cases, use your best judgement; isolated incidents may not need to be reported to the police.